MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 ms.author: kaelli
 author: KathrynEE
 monikerRange: '>= azure-devops-2019'
-ms.date: 10/07/2022
+ms.date: 10/17/2022
 ---

-# Query your work tracking data using OData Analytics
+# Construct basic queries using OData Analytics

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-Using Analytics for Azure DevOps, you can construct basic and filtered queries to return work items of interest.
+Using Analytics for Azure DevOps, you can construct basic and filtered queries to return data of interest.
 You can run these queries directly in your browser.

-This article builds off information provided in [Query Analytics in Azure DevOps](../analytics/analytics-query-parts.md) and [Metadata reference for Azure Boards Analytics](entity-reference-boards.md).
+This article builds off information provided in [Query Analytics in Azure DevOps](../analytics/analytics-query-parts.md) and [Metadata reference for Azure Boards Analytics](../analytics/entity-reference-boards.md).
+Also, the queries are focused on retrieving work item data, however, the principles applies for querying other entity sets.

 [!INCLUDE [temp](../includes/analytics-preview.md)]